Flutterwave/Node-v3/README.md

 ## Introduction

 The Node library provides easy access to Flutterwave for Business (F4B) v3 APIs for your Node apps.
 It abstracts the complexity involved in direct integration and allows you to make quick calls to the APIs.
 Available features include:

-- Collections: Card, Account, Mobile money, Bank Transfers, USSD, Barter, NQR.
+- Collections: Card, Account, Mobile money, Bank Transfers, USSD, Barter, NQR, Apple Pay, Google Pay.
 - Payouts and Beneficiaries.
 - Recurring payments: Tokenization and Subscriptions.
 - Split payments